KrauseFx/deliver/README.md

 ## Default values

-Deliver has a special language code which allows you to provide values that are not localised, and which will be used as defaults when you don’t provide a specific localised value.
+Deliver has a special ```default``` language code which allows you to provide values that are not localised, and which will be used as defaults when you don’t provide a specific localised value.

 You can use this either in json within your deliverfile, or as a folder in your metadata file.